Multilingual Support

 # Referencing Resources in Pages

-functions on the ViewModel instance.
-These methods can be used in <template>
+Multilingual configuration is primarily implemented through the $t and $tc functions on the ViewModel instance.
+These methods can be used in <template> or <script>.

 # Simple Formatting Method